All I Really Need to Know I Learned from the Dragon

 - Join in on recreational activities for people with diabetes, such as I Challenge Diabetes, CPaK in Calgary, Connected in Motion).

-- Attend a diabetes conference, talk, or workshop: Kids n Us in Alberta; Friends For Life in Ontario; a guest speaker brought in by your local diabetes centre (such as the Diabetes Clinic at the Alberta Children’s Hospital); a meeting like CPaK or T1D Talks in Calgary.
+- Attend a diabetes conference, talk, or workshop: Kids n Us in Alberta; Friends For Life in Florida; a guest speaker brought in by your local diabetes centre (such as the Diabetes Clinic at the Alberta Children’s Hospital); a meeting like CPaK or T1D Talks in Calgary.
 You may even be able to Skype-in or Tele-Conference if you don’t live close enough to the event to attend in person.

 When support entered my life, everything changed.
 Now when diabetes beats me up, there's someone I can call and say "WTF?!", someone to listen to my frustrations.
 We share practical information and tips, but more than that, we share the experience of powerlessness and of doing our best.